nrfconnect/sdk-nrf-bm/doc/nrf-bm/libraries/event_scheduler.rst

 Overview
 ********

-In some applications it is beneficial to defer the execution of certain interrupts, for example some SoftDevice interrupts, to the main application function.
+In some applications, it is beneficial to defer the execution of certain interrupts, for example some SoftDevice interrupts, to the main application function.
-This shortens the time spent in the interrupt service routine (ISR) and allows for other (low priority) events to be raised before the previous event is fully processed.
+This shortens the time spent in the interrupt service routine (ISR).
+It also allows for low priority events to be raised before the previous event is fully processed.

-Note that the application must take care to only defer events that can be interleaved by the processing of other interrupts.
+The application must ensure that only events capable of being interleaved with other interrupt processes are deferred.

 Configuration
 *************